 ORDINAL NUMBERS—Spell out under 10.
 Use numerals thereafter.
 E.g., second annual meeting of the American Board of Physical Therapy; 12th annual meeting of the ....

-ORTHOPEDICS—Preferred spelling is without the "a" including for the UC Department of Orthopedics.
+ORTHOPAEDICS—This is the spelling we use, including for the UC Department of Orthopaedics.

 Pap test (not smear)—It’s Pap, initial cap (named after George Papanicolaou).